conijnio/aws-security-posture/README.md

     - Comparison: PREFIX
       Value: lz-
   RecordState:
-    - Comparison: NOT_EQUALS
+    - Comparison: EQUALS
-      Value: ARCHIVED
+      Value: ACTIVE
   WorkflowStatus:
-    - Comparison: NOT_EQUALS
-      Value: SUPPRESSED
-    - Comparison: NOT_EQUALS
+    - Comparison: EQUALS
-      Value: RESOLVED
+      Value: NEW
-  ComplianceStatus:
-    - Comparison: NOT_EQUALS
+    - Comparison: EQUALS
-      Value: NOT_AVAILABLE
+      Value: NOTIFIED
 ```

 The name of the conformance pack is used to query all rules in the pack.
 SecurityHub will only display failed config rules.
 We need to total number of controls to calculate the actual compliance score.

 ## Getting started